-At The Law Office of Lauren S. Cohen, LLC, I have been an advocate and legal resource for individuals, couples and families throughout the Binghamton area for over 40 years.
-I know what you’re going through and can help you take intelligent steps toward resolving your divorce and moving on with your life.
+At Cohen Law, I have been an advocate and legal resource for individuals, couples and families throughout the Binghamton area for over 40 years.
+I know what you're going through and can help you take intelligent steps toward resolving your divorce and moving on with your life.

 When we work together, I will listen as you share your story, offer advice and review some of the do's and don'ts of going through a divorce in New York.

 A few common don'ts we will cover, include:

 - Don't put your children in the middle of your divorce.
 As a parent, you should do what you can to protect your children and provide for their best interests throughout the divorce process.

 - Don't go around criticizing your spouse, especially in front of your kids.
 It's not going to help to badmouth your spouse.
 Instead, try to be a source of positivity for your children.

 - Don't try to tackle your divorce without representation.
 By working with a lawyer, you will have an experienced professional protecting you and your interests before, during and after your separation.

 - Don't get caught up in rehashing ancient history.
 Rather than getting hung up on past transgressions, try to stay in the present to keep your divorce proceedings moving along as quickly and efficiently as possible.